About Paths to Health NM Programs

 Cáncer: Triunfando y Sobreviviendo is for Spanish-speaking adults who have cancer or are in remission.

-In addition to the CDSMEP, Paths to Health NM offers this program:
+In addition to the CDSMEP, Paths to Health NM offers these programs:

 Walk with Ease is a walking program for adults.